nfxbeats/FIRE-NFX-V2-OG-Plus/README.md

 ### *IMPORTANT Note For FL24 and up:*
 As of FL24, the user settings are stored in ```Settings.json``` and this file is created automatically after the script runs for the first time.

+## FireNFX Bridge - Windows Helper App
+If you are running FL24 or greater on Windows, you can use a helper app to get realtime information about the macros and knob definitions.
+The app is located in the script folder inside a .ZIP file named ```fireNFX_Bridge.zip```.
+Please watch the video [Fire NFX Bridge App Video](https://youtu.be/Uyy_Ideo5Sw) to see how it works and how to install and set it up.

 ## *Finally....*
 A 30 minute demo of some of the features in FIRE-NFX-V2 (2024):